Meet Dr. David Bottger

 What is a Plastic Surgeon?

-A plastic surgeon is responsible for improving the function and appearance of different structures in the face, skin, and body.
+A plastic surgeon is responsible for improving the function and appearance of different structures on the face, skin, and body.
 This surgical reconstruction is often performed for cosmetic purposes, but plastic surgeons also work to treat defects and restore form after burn injuries, trauma, and cancer treatment.
 As a highly complex branch of medicine, plastic surgery requires a high degree of hands-on training, education, and clinical experience to achieve the best possible outcomes.
 A number of techniques are used to yield a patient’s desired results, including tissue transfer, endoscopic surgery, and implant placement, among other methods.
-In addition to the practice requirements required by general plastic surgeons, those who specialize in cosmetic procedures undergo additional training in the principles of aesthetic enhancement, such as facial rejuvenation, body contouring, and breast surgery.
+In addition to the practice requirements expected of general plastic surgeons, those who specialize in cosmetic procedures undergo additional training in the principles of aesthetic enhancement, such as facial rejuvenation, body contouring, and breast surgery.

 Why is Board Certification Important for Plastic Surgeons?